aaronpkelly/aaronpkelly.github.io/FOOTER.md

-# Vision for this site
+# My vision for this site
-- create value from everything
+- try to create value from everything I do.
+Make it presentable, and share it
-- why is a doc in a private repo? expose it. move all docs from private repos into my website. everything else should be considered a publically viewable doc
-- try to monetize some good ideas
-- keep the number of repos in your ~environment to a minumum, to eliminate task switching
-- get as much stuff out of here and into relevant sites. bookmarks should be in hackernews/github, computer stuff should be in secrets repo etc
-- I know that Github pages has amazing jekyll support, but it's just noise.
-Just use basic markdown for all content.
-Any content that does not have a .md extension won't be published here.# What's on my website?
-- Turn each of your public docs into a post.
-There is value in sharing them
-- ? all development projects should have their own markdown file, or if they are an incubating idea, be listed in _myProjects.md_.
+- expose as much of my work as I can into the public domain
+- use basic markdown for all content, keep it simple, don't get fancy
+- use other services to bookmark people and sites I like.
+For people I admire, link to the people I'm following on twitter.
+For bookmarks, link to my favourited posts on Hackernews

-# PDFs of all my articles
+# Get PDFs of all my articles
 PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.